cedric25/vtc-promo-api/README.md

 ## TODO

-Look for 'TODO' in the code
+There is multiple 'TODO' in the code...